git-plm/gitplm/partnumbers.md

     are easy for humans to remember and recognize.
 Why not follow a similar format in IPNs?
   - We often group schematic parts into symbol libraries in our CAD tools.
-If that level of organization is useful, why not leverage that same organization throughout the company?
+If that level of organization is useful for designers, why not leverage that same organization throughout the company?
   - humans read and compare IPNs many more times than we create or write them.
     Thus IPNs **should be optimized for reading and comparison by humans.**
   - a semi-structured part number is conducive to simple automation and